pgmj/RstudioQuartoIntro/README.md

 library(car) # for car::recode only
 library(skimr) # data skimming

-# these are mostly for data analysis and vizualisation
+# these are mostly for data analysis and visualization
 library(psych)
 library(lme4)
 library(nlme)